 - Weak Documentation: Weak or poor documentation can lead to delay or rejection.

-- Not Responding to Objections: Failure to respond to objections on time can lead to abandonment of application.
+- Not Responding to Objections: Failure to respond to objections on time can lead to abandonment of the application.

 Conclusion